wp-plugins/tinymce-mailto/readme.txt

 == Description ==

-This plugin adds a buttons to [TinyMCE](http://tinymce.moxiecode.com/) which converts the selected text into a mailto link.
+Adds a button to the WordPress visual editor which converts the selected text into a mailto link.

 **Language Support:** English.